A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Optimization of multiscale problems based on the TSRBLOD

 \subsection{Local basis enrichment}

-It remains to explain the adaptive localized enrichment strategy for a parameter $\mu \in \Params$, for instance, a newly accepted iterate $\mu^{(k)} \in \Params$ of the TR-LRB algorithm.
-In \cite{paper2}, it is discussed that we can either update the RB space unconditionally or optionally w.r.t. some enrichment flag.
+It remains to elaborate on the adaptive localized enrichment strategy for a parameter $\mu \in \Params$, e.g., an accepted outer iterate of the TR algorithm.
+In \cite{paper2}, it is discussed that the RB space can either be updated unconditionally or optionally.
 For local RB models, the situation is more complex.
 While we, at least for obtaining certified convergence in the sense of \cref{Thm:convergence_of_TR}, always perform an enrichment, some local models may reject or dismiss the snapshots if, e.g., the selected parameter does not influence the local model.
-For this reason, a localization of the error result is crucial since we may employ the local error estimators for the local models to decide whether an update is required.
-Such a strategy is also commonly known as adaptive online enrichment.
+For this reason, a localized error that decides for a local update, known as localized online enrichment; cf.~\cite{Buh2017}.

-First of all, we note that the estimates $\eta_{a, \mu}^\pr$ and $\eta_{a, \mu}^\du$ can indeed be boiled down to their respective local reduction errors, namely the standard RB estimation of Stage~1 of the reduction process for the TSRBLOD, see~\cite{tsrblod} for a clarification.
-In detail, for each $T \in \Gridh$, we use the residual-norm based estimate
+First of all, we note that the estimators $\eta_{a, \mu}^\pr$ and $\eta_{a, \mu}^\du$ that occur in \cref{prop:LOD_reduced_functional} can indeed be boiled down to their respective local reduction errors by the construction of the two-scale bilinear form.
+In particular, the standard RB estimation of Stage~1 of the reduction process for the TSRBLOD can be used.